RemiBou/remibou.github.io/_posts/2018-11-24-Validate-request-with-reCaptcha-on-a-Blazor-app-and-MediatR.md

 ```
 - we need to send the client IP
 - secret is a ... secret and is defined in my secrets.json, you can find it on your reCaptcha GUI
 - here I just parse the resulting json and see if the token is ok, if it's not then I raise an Exception.
-I cold have returned a boolean, but this case is not supposed to happen beucase I only want human on my app.
+I could have returned a boolean, but this case is not supposed to happen beucase I only want human on my app.

 And for injecting this service I do it like that on my ConfigureServices